 - Vitals provides baseline patient health criteria

-- Each Concept indicates the number of patient records within the category, denoted by a faded human icon to the right of the concept:
+- Each Concept indicates the number of patient records within the category, denoted by a faded headshot icon to the right of the concept:

 - Use the Search bar to find specific concepts to add to the query

-- Individual Concept menus expand by selecting the arrow to the left of each Concept category
+- The menu for each Clinical Domain expands by selecting the arrow to the left of the Domain’s name.

 - Identify a concept, click and hold the concept with your mouse, and drag the concept into a query box (see Figure 5)

-- As you build your queries, the domains can be used in any order (for example, a search for “Gender: Male” in box 1 and “Encounter: In-patient” in box 2 will produce the same data set if “In-patient” were in box 1 and “Male” in box 2)
+- As you build your queries, the domains can be used in any order (for example, a search for “Gender: Male” in box 1 and “Encounter: In-patient” in box 2 will produce the same set of patients as “In-patient” in box 1 and “Male” in box 2).

 Identify up to two additional Concepts to drag and drop into the adjacent query boxes.
 Query box filters can adjust to custom date range, frequency, or inclusion/exclusion by selecting the arrow to the right of each filter.

 Above the Concepts tree is a search bar.
 Enter keywords in concepts you want to quickly find concepts which contain your terms (see Figure 6)